Welcome to Reception

 In the Ladybird classroom our teachers are:

-On a Monday, Tuesday and Wednesday morning - Miss Turner (Foundation Stage Leader)
+On a Monday, Tuesday, Thursday and Friday - Miss Turner (Foundation Stage Leader)

 In the Butterfly classroom our teachers are: